Nely Galán

-Nely Galán (born 1963 in Santa Clara, Cuba) is an independent producer and a former President of Entertainment for Telemundo.
-She created and executively produced the Fox reality series The Swan.
+Nely Galán (born 1963) is a Cuban-American independent producer and a former President of Entertainment for Telemundo.
+She created and executive-produced the Fox reality series The Swan.

+Early life

 Nely Galán was born Arnely Alvarez in Santa Clara, Cuba.
-Her parents moved to Teaneck, New Jersey in 1967 when she was five years old.
-During high school Galán submitted an article to Seventeen magazine which was so impressive she was asked to be a guest editor and led to a permanent position.
-At the age of 22, Galán embarked on her career in entertainment as the nation's youngest station manager for WNJU TV Channel 47 in New York.
-Owned by Jerry Perenchio and Norman Lear, the station became the launchpad for what is now the Telemundo Network.
+Her family moved to Teaneck, New Jersey, in 1967 when she was two years old.
+During high school, Galán submitted an article to Seventeen that led to a guest editorship and then a permanent position.

+Career

+At 22, Galán became the youngest station manager in the country, at WNJU (Channel 47) in New York.
+The station, owned by Jerry Perenchio and Norman Lear, later became the foundation of the Telemundo Network.

-Galán created and produced the Telemundo reality television program La Cenicienta (Cinderella).
-Hosted by Eva Tamargo, the program broke ground for Telemundo's reality television programming.
-Different from Telemundo's telenovelas, La Cenicienta is unscripted.
-Minerva Ruvalcaba is featured as La Cenicienta, a woman seeking Prince Charming from 20 bachelors.
-Telemundo incorporated English subtitles in the program to reach both Spanish and English speaking audiences.
-La Cenicienta became one of Telemundo's highest rated programs in its 50-year history.
+Galán created and produced the Telemundo reality television program La Cenicienta (2003).
+Hosted by Eva Tamargo, the program was the network's first unscripted series.
+It featured Minerva Ruvalcaba as a woman choosing from 20 bachelors.
+Telemundo added English subtitles to reach both Spanish- and English-speaking audiences.
+La Cenicienta became one of Telemundo's highest-rated programs in its 50-year history.

+In 2004, Galán created and executive-produced The Swan, a reality series on Fox in which women underwent extensive cosmetic surgery to compete in a beauty pageant.
+The series averaged more than 9 million viewers per episode.
+Gillian Flynn, writing for Entertainment Weekly, called it "a misogynistic mix of TV's twin vices: commercialism and conformity."

-Galán was a contestant on NBC's The Celebrity Apprentice with Donald Trump, competing for the charity Count Me In, which helps women gain economic independence.
-She was fired by Trump on February 7, 2008.
+Galán was a contestant on NBC's The Celebrity Apprentice in 2008, competing for the charity Count Me In, which helps women gain economic independence.
+She was eliminated on 7 February 2008.

+In November 2012, Galán joined the advisory board of the Hispanic Scholarship Fund.